minhhienvo368/challenge-clustering/README.md

   + Silhouette Coefficient for the Bearing Dataset Clusters: 0.24

 ### Conclusion
-The results show that the best scores of 2 features are with a cluster of size 2, and the silhouette score keeps decreasing as we increase the number of features used to cluster.
+ + The results show that the best scores of 2 features are with a cluster of size 2, and the silhouette score keeps decreasing as we increase the number of features used to cluster.
+ + With the current dataset, the Kmeans method gives higher silhouette score than DBSCAN

+# Timeline:
-# Timeline: 09/08/2021 - 11/08/2021
+09/08/2021 - 11/08/2021